Viknesh30/Ecommerce-PasarFresh/README.md

 ## ⚙️ Configuration

-- *API Base URL*: Not required for mock/demo mode.
 - *Product Images*: Place product images in the /public folder.

 ## 📝 Customization

 - *Add new products*: Update the sample data in the code.
-- *Cart functionality*: Already integrated with localStorage.
 - *Authentication*: Fully mockable, can be extended for real backend integration.

 ## 🙏 Acknowledgements